flatironinstitute/septin_AH_analysis/README.md

 ## Manifest

-scripts/ # Python scripts for analyzing simulation data data/ # Processed data files used in figures and plots figures/ # Figures included in the manuscript
+scripts/ # All Python scripts and Jupyter notebooks used to analyze simulation data, including calculations of bending angles, area-per-lipid (APL) maps, nematic order parameters, and salt bridge interactions. data/ # Processed data files generated from VMD SaltBridge Tool and Bendix and used in figures and plots figures/ # Final figure panels and individual visualizations included in the manuscript

 ---